nicolascalev/backend-challenge/blog/update-1-typescript-first-steps.md

 # Update 1.
 Typescript backend first steps

-Making changes to this file to see if it gets pushed to Hashnode
+Update blog post to try .sh script, the .md file has to be in the HEAD or last commit in the branch